archbardinexile/BGCL/getting-started.md

 | Flop 3/4               | 1, 2, 3 or 2, 3, 4                | 38.11% |
 | High 5/6               | 5 or 6                            | 47.50% |
 | Double 1s/2s/3s/4s     | 1, 1 to 4, 4                      | 52.56% |

+A player's hand can only be made of 1d4, 1d6, 1d8, 1d10 and 1d12.
+For example, a player's hole d4 cannot be used together with the community d4.
+If two or more players have a hand with the same value, the player with the highest hole number wins.
+Even hands are considered higher value than odd hands.